(Based on an Office Hours)

 You see this all the time.
 Founders are happily working along for equity, but the moment real money gets introduced they start all freaking out and turn on each other, fighting over small amounts of money.
 I don’t believe salaries should ever be the motivational device in startups.
 Startups that compensate using large salaries, instead of say using large equity packages, are doing a disservice to themselves and setting themselves up for failure because their costs were too high.

-It genuinely amazes me seeing companies who have raised $500,000 or more only a couple years later having burned through all of it hiring expensive engineer and ramping up their costs without the revenues to back them up.
+It genuinely amazes me seeing companies who have raised $500,000 or more only a couple years later having burned through all of it hiring expensive engineers or sales people and ramping up their costs without the revenues to back them up.

 Startups win by being cheap and by not dying.
 People get rich when the company wins.
 The only time founders should ever be paying themselves large salaries is from the earnings of their company.